atheermoh/NLP/README.md

-We Separate the dataset into positive and negative reviews and then We Generate word cloud for Positive and Negative reviews
+Here we Separated the dataset into positive and negative reviews and then We Generate word cloud for Positive and Negative reviews

 <img width="565" alt="Screenshot 1445-05-14 at 12 55 41 PM" src="https://github.com/atheermoh/NLP/assets/51926875/8fb3f6ac-2be0-45d6-a162-c4d9cfd63680">

 Comparing F1 Scores, Recall Scores and Average Precision Score for our Models